jon-heard/obsidian-inline-scripts/README.md

     - You can click outside of the settings panel to close it.
 7. All the shortcuts defined in the shortcut-file library should now work.
 Try typing one of the shortcuts to confirm this, such as `;;event;` or `;;une;` (`!!event!` or `!!une!` on mobile).
 8. You can type `;;help;` (`!!help!` on mobile) to start learning about all of the shortcuts provided by the library.
+9. If you find that you need to _not_ use some shortcut-files from the library, you can always disable them by turning off the toggle button to the left of their address text-box.

 ### Step-by-step: Adding a SINGLE shortcut-file to the vault
 1. Make sure that the __Text Expander JS__ plugin is installed and enabled in your vault. (see [HOW-TO: Setup the plugin and try it out](#how-to-setup-the-plugin-and-try-it-out).)